Ollie Phillips (rugby union)

-Since retiring from rugby, Phillips has volunteered as a charity ambassador.
-He currently works as a Director at PWC in London and in 2018 set up 'Optimist Performance', through which he works with companies and individuals by speaking and consulting in the core areas of: Teamwork, Leadership, Resilience and Change.
+Early life

-Philipps was born in Brighton, and studied at Durham University, where he was a member of Van Mildert College, graduating in 2004.
+Phillips was born in Brighton, and studied at Durham University, where he was a member of Van Mildert College, graduating in 2004.
 He later studied for an MBA at Cambridge, where he won a blue in the Varsity Match.

 Rugby

-He is the most successful England Rugby Sevens captain leading his team to three World Series Cup victories - including in New Zealand - and six finals.
+Phillips captained England Sevens to three World Series Cup victories - including in New Zealand - and six finals.
 In 2009, he was voted World Rugby Seven’s player of the year.

-Away from the international stage he plied his trade as a 15-a-side professional at wing and full-back for four clubs: Harlequins, Newcastle Falcons, Stade Français and Gloucester Rugby.
+He also played in 15-a-side rugby union at wing and full-back for Harlequins, Newcastle Falcons, Stade Français and Gloucester Rugby.
 In all, he played in three Heineken Cups, a European Cup Final, and was voted Best Overseas Player in France in 2011.

+In 2022 it was announced that Phillips had taken up the role as head coach of the China rugby sevens team.